orbcode/orbuculum/orbtrace/README.md

 ```

 Note that signal integrity is a _huge_ issue. the `enableSTM32TRACE` command takes a second parameter which is drive strength, value 0-3.
 It defaults to 1.
 You may have to increase this.
 If you have unexpected data corruption rest a finger on the HX8 TRACE input pins.
 If that fixes the issue, you know where it lies.
 This will be addressed on 'production' hardware.

+LEDs
+====

+ - D2: Heartbeat.
+Solid red when the bitfile is loaded.
+Flashes while the trace collector is running.
+ - D4: Overflow.
+Illuminated when there are too many data arriving over the trace link to be stored in local RAM prior to transmission (i.e. the off-board transmission link can't keep up).
+ - D8: Tx.
+Flashes while data is being sent over the serial link.
+ - D9: Data.
+A 'sticky' version of D8 which will stay illuminated for about 1.5Secs after any data.